alphamodel/COVID-19-SG/README.md

   2. html format: content extracted from json file.
   3. plain text format: actual content of the press release encoded in UTF-8.

-  From March 18, Singapore MOH posts case details in a separate pdf.
+  From March 18th, Singapore MOH posts case details in a separate pdf.
 They are downloaded and renamed to `date_original name`.
+  From April 5th, Singapore MOH does not post case details any more.
+Instead a situation report is provided.
+These reports are downloaded and placed in `moh` folder as well.
 - `malay`: press release from MOH of Malaysia.
 - `who`: situation reports from WHO.